asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 }
 ```

 As an addition, I implemented an iterator over the set bits in `Bitboard`.
-Odin has nice syntax to iterate over the set flags in a bitset, but an array of bitsets presents a logistical challenge.
+Odin has nice syntax to iterate over the set flags in a bit-set, but an array of bit-sets presents a logistical challenge.
 I hacked at it for a couple of hours and came up with the following.
 Odin's implementation of iterators is, all considered, fairly easy.

 ```odin
 // The State machine